 Just in case you’re unfamiliar with the world of PR and how it works, we’ve gathered some useful resources together for you.
-Emma Featherstone, from The Guardian Small Business Network, recently shared her advice on how to successfully pitch your company [Link to: https://www.seedrs.com/learn/blog/top-tips-on-how-to-pr-your-startup-from-the-guardians-emma-featherstone] to journalists.
+Emma Featherstone, from The Guardian Small Business Network has shared her advice on how to successfully pitch your company to journalists.
 Watch her video to find out the top tips on outreach and finding your company story.
-Want to know more?
-Check out our Startup guide to PR blog series.

-Regularly let investors know how your equity-crowdfunding campaign’s progressing.
+Regularly let investors know how your equity-crowdfunding campaign is progressing.
 Be sure to tell them when you reach important milestones.

 Post a quick video to thank all your investors for all their support so far.
 And, all the way through, encourage your audience to share your updates on your campaign.